 Chateau La Bienfaisance Vineyards, Terroir, Grapes, Winemaking

-The 10.5 hectare vineyard of Chateau La Bienfaisance is planted to 85% Merlot and 15% Cabernet Franc.
-The terroir is typical of the St. Emilion appellation with its clay and limestone soils.
 The vineyard is planted to a vine density of 5,500 vines per hectare.
-Replanting of the vineyard are taking place at higher levels of vineyard density than before.
+Replanting of the vineyard is taking place at higher levels of vineyard density than before.
 On average, the vines are close to 30 years of age.

-Serving and Decanting Chateau La Bienfaisance with Wine, Food, Pairing Tips
+Serving Chateau La Bienfaisance with Wine, Food, Pairing Tips

 Both wines, Sanctus and Chateau La Bienfaisance have been improving in quality since the 2005 vintage.
 Currently, Chateau La Bienfaisance is spending the money and making all the right choices needed to produce the best Bordeaux wines possible at their estate.